-From our central vantage point near Chiusdino, we plan to visit both Siena and San Gimignano.
-In Siena, we can hope that the stone-inlaid floor in the Duomo will be uncovered.
-It is indeed a work of art and a religious history lesson that is seldomly fully for view, in order to preserve it from too many feet wearing away the stone.
+From our central vantage point near Chiusdino, we will visit Siena.
+There we can hope that the stone-inlaid floor in the Duomo will be uncovered.
+However, it is indeed a work of art and a religious history lesson that is very seldom fully for view, in order to preserve it from too many feet wearing away the stone.

 Our last full day of the ceramic-laden trip will take us to Ravenna to marvel at the mosaics in the Byzantine-inspired basilicas and baptistery there.
 It will be a day to behold ancient beauty.
 Our day will end with a farewell dinner and ceremony.

 On Friday, April 8, we will bus to the Bologna Airport for our departure homeward.

 “I ‘look’ with the intent of perceiving the artistic elements of what I am viewing rather than the intellectual dissection of information.” — Jeff Shapiro

 Jeff Shapiro was born in the Bronx, NY in 1949.
 He presently works and lives in upstate NY with his wife Hinako.
 He studied ceramic arts while living in Japan for 9 years from 1973-1981.
 His work has been exhibited internationally in: Germany, France, Italy, Australia, Switzerland, Canada, England, and Japan.
 His work can be found in numerous Museum collections including: The Carlo Zauli Museum, Faenza, Italy, The Massachusetts Museum of Fine Art, Boston MA, The Brooklyn Museum, Brooklyn, NY, The Everson Museum, Syracuse, NY, The Fuller Museum, Brockton, MA.
 He has given workshops and seminars in many countries around the world, and has built 2 wood fire kilns in Italy.